 In fact, that happens quite often after an unsuccessful system update or system crash.
 The Mac system provides a system recovery option, while such an operation may write over the original data and permanently destroy it.
 So before repairing the system, it's reasonable to recover important files back.

-It's not easy to find an APFS data recovery program that can recover data from unbootable Mac computer. iBoysoft Mac Data Recovery is a powerful bootable data recovery software as well to boot your Mac without running OS and help recover lost data as much as possible.
-It can recover data from failed/dead/damaged APFS system volumes, recover lost data after Mojave update failed, recover data from failed internal Mac hard drives, recover data from corrupted APFS boot drives, recover data from unmountable APFS boot volumes, etc.
+It's not easy to find an APFS data recovery program that can recover lost data from unbootable Mac computer. iBoysoft Mac Data Recovery is a powerful bootable data recovery software as well to boot your Mac without running OS and help recover lost data as much as possible.
+It can recover lost data from failed/dead/damaged APFS system volumes, recover lost data after Mojave update failed, recover lost data from failed internal Mac hard drives, recover lost data from corrupted APFS boot drives, recover lost data from unmountable APFS boot volumes, etc.

 Solution 1: If you have only one unbootable Mac computer